-NOTE: This article first appeared in October 2019, last updated in September 2024.
+NOTE: This entry first appeared in October 2019, most recently updated in June 2026.

 Benefits of dwarf bamboo

-There are plenty of reasons why you might prefer to grow a dwarf bamboo rather than one of those noble grasses that gets to be 20, 30, or 60 feet tall.
+But there are plenty of reasons why you might prefer to grow a dwarf bamboo rather than one of those noble grasses that grow to be 20, 30, or 60 feet tall.
+These low-growing bamboos can provide lovely ground covers and short hedges, as well as accents alongside more towering specimens.

 Space limitations for bamboo